Earlwood: Early history

+Post-World War I history

 After World War I, a war services subdivision was created west of Wardell Road for retired soldiers and their families.
 The streets of that subdivision commemorate the names of famous men and battles connected with the war, such as Kitchener, Hamilton, Vimy, Fricourt, Polygon, Thompson, Guedecourt and Flers.
 The area incorporating Bedford, River, Grove, Richmond, and Stone streets was a subdivision known as the Canterbury estate and was divided for workers of the quarry at the end of River Street.
 This estate also took in Louisa, Sparke, Caroline, Elsie and Ann streets and also Willow lane, some of the streets had different names to those that they are known by today.
 A notable occupant of the area was the Scott family which operated the Scotties tissue factory on the corner of Louisa and River Streets.

 Between 1912 and 1957, electric trams operated along Homer Street to Earlwood, providing service to the city via Marrickville and Newtown.
 The service is now provided by buses.
 Since the 1960s, the area has had an increasing population of Greek ancestry.